Painted comber: Description

 The painted comber has a laterally compressed, elongate body with a pointed snout.
-The dorsal fin has 10 spines and 4-16 soft rays and the anal fin has 3 spines and 7-8 soft rays.
+The dorsal fin has 10 spines and 4–16 soft rays and the anal fin has 3 spines and 7–8 soft rays.
 The caudal fin is truncate.
 It has a very large mouth for its size, which has many sharp teeth, and is protractile.
-The overall colour may be grey, purplish or reddish with 5-7 dark brown bars on the flanks.
+The overall colour may be grey, purplish or reddish with 5–7 dark brown bars on the flanks.
 The head is marked with many narrow, wavy blue lines and red blotches.
 The dorsal, anal and caudal fins are marked with red dots.
 There is a diffuse, purplish-blue blotch in the middle of the body.
 The pelvic and pectoral fins are normally uniform pale yellow.
 The maximum recorded fish measurement is 36 cm, although 25 cm is more typical.

 Distribution

 The painted comber is found in the eastern Atlantic Ocean where its core range extends from the Straits of Gibraltar to Senegal, including the Canary Islands but it occurs as far north as the Bay of Biscay.
 Its range extends into the Mediterranean and Black Seas.
+One of the most abundant places for Painted Comber is Marmaris.